OwenPaulThomas/cliquespace.net/index.md

 network, while the remainder of the network may be minimally distant from any given device by one or more intermediary devices.
-A collection of nodes may be distant in the physical sense, but, participating in some organised activity, they may all share direct virtual connections as two or more participants in a Clique, using intermediary nodes to relay distant signals.
+A collection of nodes may be distant in the physical sense, but, participating in some organised activity, they may all share direct virtual connections as two or more Participants in a Clique, using intermediary nodes to relay distant signals.

 The individual (not an organisation) is at the centre of Clique Space.
 Every device that manifests you knows a secret called "that which is sacred".
 This secret allows co-Sovereign